mpartipilo/tikatours_src/data/extracted/content/regions/regions/khevi/index.en.md

 monks are said to have entered by climbing a long iron chain.

-Khevi is home to the Kazbegi National Park, an ideal base for hikers, mountaineers and for those who just appreciate the awe\-inspiring views.
+Khevi is home to the Kazbegi National Park, an ideal base for hikers, mountaineers and for those who just appreciate the awe-inspiring views.
 Don't miss the stunning Dariali Gorge or the Gveleti waterfall.
 Mount Kazbek is considered one of Georgia's must do climbs suitable for fit climbers and hikers.
-The park is also rich in wildlife and visitors can be lucky enough to see endangered species such as East\-Caucasian aurochs, chamois and mountain eagles.
+The park is also rich in wildlife and visitors can be lucky enough to see endangered species such as East-Caucasian aurochs, chamois and mountain eagles.

 Often referred to as the Georgian Dolomites, the big shouldered Chaukhi massive is on the border of three regions of Khevi, Khevsureti and Gudamakari.
-With its many summits over 3300\-3700 m and gorgeous alpine meadows, Chaukhi is one of the most popular climbing and trekking areas in Georgia.
+With its many summits over 3300-3700 m and gorgeous alpine meadows, Chaukhi is one of the most popular climbing and trekking areas in Georgia.

 </div>